greta-dev/greta/tests/testthat/_snaps/simulate.md

     Code
       simulate(m, nsim = 0)
     Error <simpleError>
-      must be a positive integer
+      value must be a positive integer
+      However the value provided was: 0

 ---

     Code
       simulate(m, nsim = -1)
     Error <simpleError>
-      must be a positive integer
+      value must be a positive integer
+      However the value provided was: -1

 ---

     Code
       simulate(m, nsim = "five")
     Error <simpleError>
-      must be a positive integer
+      value must be a positive integer
+      However the value provided was: NA